 Without hesitation, Agamemnon tricked his daughter to attend her own death by telling her she would marry Achilles at the docks.
 When she showed up as a blushing bride, Iphigenia became suddenly aware of the harrowing event: she was dressed for her own funeral.

 However, Iphigenia accepted herself as a human sacrifice.
-Artemis, horrified that Agamemnon would so willingly bring harm to his daughter and endeared by the young woman’s selflessness, saved her.
+Artemis horrified that Agamemnon would so willingly bring harm to his daughter and endeared by the young woman’s selflessness, saved her.
 She was spirited away to Tauris while a stag took her place.

 This tale inspired the epithet Tauropolos, and the role of Taurian Artemis in the sanctuary of Brauron.
-Artemis Tauropolos is exclusive to the worship of the virgin huntress in Tauris, now the modern day Crimean Peninsula.
+Artemis Tauropolos is exclusive to the worship of the virgin huntress in Tauris, now the modern-day Crimean Peninsula.

-How was Artemis Worshiped?
+How Was Artemis Worshiped?

 Artemis was widely worshiped in particularly rural locations.
 Her cult in Brauron viewed the revered virgin goddess as a she-bear, thanks to her fiercely protective nature, and linking her closely to one of her sacred beasts.

-Looking to the Temple of Artemis at Brauron as a key example, temples dedicated to Artemis are usually constructed in significant locations; more often than not, they are isolated and are near a running river or sacred spring.
-Despite being the goddess of the moon and of hunting, Artemis had close associations to water – whether or not this has to do with ancient Greek knowledge of the effects the moon’s gravitational pull had on ocean tides is still heavily debated.
+Looking at the Temple of Artemis at Brauron as a key example, temples dedicated to Artemis are usually constructed in significant locations; more often than not, they are isolated and are near a running river or sacred spring.
+Despite being the goddess of the moon and of hunting, Artemis had close associations with water – whether or not this has to do with ancient Greek knowledge of the effects the moon’s gravitational pull had on ocean tides is still heavily debated.

 Artemis and Other Torch-Bearing Greek Gods

 In Greek mythology, Artemis is not the only torch-bearing goddess.
-The role is also frequently associated with Hecate, the god of fertility Dionysus, and the chthonic (Underworld-residing) Persephone, wife of Hades, the Greek god of the underworld.
+The role is also frequently associated with Hecate, the god of fertility Dionysus, and the Chthonic (Underworld-residing) Persephone, wife of Hades, the Greek god of the underworld.

 Dadophoros, as they were known, are deities that are believed to carry a cleansing, purifying divine flame.
 Most were speculated to originally be night deities, like Hecate, or lunar deities, like Artemis, with the torch signifying the particular god’s influence.

-Who was Artemis’ Roman Equivalent?
+Who Was Artemis’ Roman Equivalent?

 As was the case with many ancient Greek deities, the identity of Artemis was combined with that of a previously present Roman god to create what is now known as the Roman pantheon.
 The adoption of Hellenistic culture in the Roman Empire helped formally assimilate the Greeks into the Roman populace.